 Dress For A Breeze: The temperature change by a few degrees on the drive down from Sooke.
 Add in an ocean breeze, and this Sooke walk can be cooler than you might think.

 Parking: Busy parking lot, not enough room for RV.
-It’s a small parking lot, but it doesn’t take long for someone to finish up their walk, even if it looks full.
+It’s a small parking lot, but even if it looks full, it doesn’t take long for someone to finish their walk.
 Cars are coming and going every few minutes.
 If it’s hectic, street parking is available just up the hill.

 Amenities: Pit toilet, water fountain, dog fountain, garbage cans and bike rack.